 Suite Spotte members are the source of my joy and keep me motivated every day.
 They are incredibly resourceful, selfless, and genuinely want to see each other succeed.
 Because they live within the local community, they are also each others’ neighbors.
 Most have kids in the same school or participate in the same community events.
 Being close to home, they have the flexibility to dash off to a school play or run home to meet the contractor to get a quick quote on a home repair.
 Our 24/7/365 access gives them a chance to work when it works best for them.

 We've also been blessed with amazing partners who support Suite Spotte in serving and connecting our members.
-From bringing in local gurus on a myriad of business topics that encourage Suite Spotters to broaden their thinking to industry-specific software providers who get what coworking is all about (insert big shout out to Habu and Greetly).
+From bringing in local gurus on a myriad of business topics that encourage Suite Spotters to broaden their thinking to industry-specific software providers who get what coworking is all about (insert big shout out Greetly).
 Our partners enable Suite Spotte to easily bring our communities together and operate at a higher level than you might expect from a business our size.
 If you don't have the right partner, get someone else.
 Chronic "hoping-it-will-get-better" leads to acute indigestion.

 Not all coworking spaces place the emphasis that Suite Spotte does on building its member community.
 At Suite Spotte, we are primarily interested in helping our members grow, while celebrating, commiserating, and sharing successes and encouragement.
 Don't get me wrong, Suite Spotte is a business, and we keep our eye on the bottom line.
 We believe that there is more than one way for a coworking business to be profitable.